 I’ve got a small chip on my shoulder about not getting a (real) university education.
 In an adjacent parallel universe, I’m a semi-retired academic.
 In the next one, I’m a successful freelance journalist.
 In another one, I’m a homeless alcoholic junkie.
 And so it goes.

-Not that I’d want to categorise myself, but (in this universe) I’m a cisgender, heterosexual, neurotypical, ex-omnivore semi-lapsed vegan organic-buying vegetarian, left-liberal-Green, lapsed Christian agnostic with pantheistic and panpsychist tendencies.
+Not that I’d want to categorise myself, but (in this universe) I’m a cisgender, heterosexual (despite being the Soothfairy), neurotypical, ex-omnivore semi-lapsed vegan organic-buying vegetarian, left-liberal-Green, antireligious agnostic lapsed Christian with pantheistic, panpsychist and antitheistic tendencies.

 On an even more personal note – why not? – I’m in respite from depression.
 Having tried most available treatments, with varying success, I now occasionally self-medicate with cannabis.
 I’m currently hanging on to my precious marriage.
 (Counselling has – kind of – helped.)

 When not working (as a temporary agency lorry driver at the moment), I like to linger over a coffee and read the complementary Guardian (unless some other beardy freeloader has got to it first – I sometimes have to slum it with Rupert Mordoch’s Times) in the excellent Queens Road Fingerprints Delicafé.